 Creative Fire in Difference: A Manifesto

-I write trans-genre performative poetic collages, imbued with criticality and intercultural wit, which often create a dialogue with the authors and scholars I have interviewed ( from bell hooks to Wangechi Mutu), and draw from teaching and learning from my students.
+I write trans-genre performative poetic collages, imbued with criticality and intercultural wit, which often create a dialogue with the authors and scholars I have interviewed ( from bell hooks to Wangechi Mutu), and draw from my experience teaching with and learning from my students.

 Outside Massart, I lead creative workshops on intercultural understanding for educators and creatives.
-They weave the practices of meditation, journaling, poetry and somatic movement to build the interpersonal skills of curious observation, deep listening and self-reflection necessary for encountering oneself and others with dignity, specificity, complexity and with compassion.
+They are designed to build the interpersonal skills of curious observation, deep listening and self-reflection necessary for encountering oneself and others with dignity, specificity, complexity and with compassion.
 I particularly welcome the opportunity to work with creatives who straddle languages, cultures, and complex personal histories.

 I am the organizer of Creative Counterpoints at MassArt, an annual series in its fifth year, devoted to the intersections of narratives of creativity and difference as investigated by visual artists, writers, public intellectuals, and other culture makers.

 Two beliefs (tested on my own skin) guide my work as an educator, creative, and workshop designer and facilitator:

 1. Everything around us can become raw material for our creativity, and it can feed it.

 The more we trust our ability to sit, write, journal, walk quietly, the more these practices become our safe spaces, and we become responsible for honoring and protecting them.